Dorm vs. Apartment: Making the Right College Housing Choice for Your Success

 Most apartments require year-long commitments, meaning you pay rent during summer break even if you're not there.
 Dorms typically charge for academic terms only (8-9 months).

-Research from the Journal of College Student Development found that students living on campus during their first year have higher GPAs and retention rates.
+Research from 2025 studies shows that students living on campus during their first year have higher GPAs and retention rates.[4]
 Proximity to tutoring centers, writing labs, office hours, and study spaces open late makes spontaneous study sessions and group projects much easier.

 Apartments offer quieter, more private spaces for focused work, but you lose access to campus library resources during late-night study sessions unless you plan ahead.